 - Search throughput 1000 events per second.

 The sizing exercise equips you with a set of methods to calculate the number of nodes that you need based on data volume.
 In order to best plan for the future performance of your cluster, you will also need to benchmark your infrastructure — something we've already taken care of in Elastic Cloud.
 Since the performance will depend also on your use case, we recommend using your data and your queries to be closest to the reality.
 More details about how to define a custom workload in the Rally documentation.After the benchmark exercise, you should have a better understanding of your infrastructure performance and you can continue to fine tune Elasticsearch to improve your indexing speed.
-Keep learning about Elasticsearch sizing and capacity planning in this on-demand webinar.
+Additionally, learn how to use Rally to get your Elasticsearch right.